KristianLyng/varnishfoo/chapter-4.rst

 `vcl_synth` is called whenever Varnish needs to synthesize a response instead of delivering one fetched from a backend server.

-In its simplest form it just a different error message, but it can be used for more than that.
-The built-in VCL provides the default error message you might have seen once in a while:
+In its simplest form it is just a different error message, but it can be used for more than that.
+The built-in VCL provides the default error message you might have already seen:

 .. code:: VCL